-• The default maximum length of a password is 127 characters.

-• Only the default administrator globaladmin has permissions to modify the security settings page in Cisco Prime Collaboration Assurance user interfaces.
+- Note - The default minimum and maximum length of a password is between 4 and 127 characters respectively. - Only the default administrator globaladmin has permissions to modify the security settings page in Cisco Prime Collaboration Assurance User Interfaces.

 Step 1 Choose System Administration > Security Settings.